wavefrontHQ/docs/pages/doc/wavefront_data_format.md

 * Make the metrics the most stable part of your data:
   - Do not include source names in the metric name.
 Wavefront captures sources separately.
   - Do not include data or timestamps in the metric name.
-Each point has an associated time stamp.
+Each point has an associated timestamp.
 * Aim for a metric hierarchy:
   - Partition the top level of the metric hierarchy by including at least one dot.
   - Organize metric names in a meaningful hierarchy from most general to most specific (i.e. `system.cpu0.loadavg.1m` instead of `1m.loadavg.cpu0.system`)
 * For best performance, keep the number of distinct time series per metric and host to under 1000.

-See [Wavefront Data Naming](wavefront_data_naming.html) for a more detailed discussion.
+See [Wavefront Data Naming](wavefront_data_naming.html) for a more best practices.

 ## Valid and Invalid Metrics Examples